 Describing an issue

-The more accurate, specific, and detailed your description is, the less time it will likely take to resolve.
-Explain as clearly as possible what is happening and what you expected to happen.
+The description of an issue is the most important piece of information in a service request.
+In general, the more accurate, specific, and detailed the description is, the simpler it is to resolve.
+Explain as clearly as you can what is happening and what you expected to happen.

 Date/Time